ECTS

 Presentation

-The Biologie des Plantes pour l'Agro-Environnement (BiPAgro) (Biology of Plants for the Agro-Environment) course of the Licence Sciences de la Vie (L-SV) provides initial multi-disciplinary training in the concepts and methods of biology in the fields of biochemistry, cellular and molecular biology, genetics, physiology and biotechnology, with progressive specialization in plant sciences.
-This program aims to understand how plants function, and how they adapt to their environment.
-It enables students to acquire fundamental knowledge of model species and species of agronomic interest, in order to grasp current issues in plant production, input management and the design of tomorrow's plant agroscience.
-One of the special features of the program is its strong link with the Montpellier plant biology scientific community, the largest in France, enabling a teaching approach that integrates training through research.
-Training through fundamental or applied research is ensured by a long compulsory internship at the end of L3 - rare in a Bachelor's degree course -, which equips students to prepare for their post-Licence future.
-The presence on the Montpellier site of major plant biology research organizations (INRAE, CNRS, IRD, CIRAD), plant experimentation stations and companies in the Agrosciences field provides a large pool of potential internships that are well suited to the career plans of most students.
-The Montpellier site also boasts a large network of Master's and PhD students in the Agrosciences field.
+The Plant Biology for Agro-Environment (BiPAgro) course in the Life Sciences Bachelor's Degree (L-SV) provides initial multidisciplinary training in the concepts and methods of biology in the fields of biochemistry, cellular and molecular biology, genetics, physiology, and biotechnology, with a progressive specialization in plant sciences.
+This program aims to provide an understanding of how plants function and their ability to adapt to their environment.
+It enables students to acquire fundamental knowledge about model species and species of agronomic interest in order to understand current issues in plant production, input management, and the design of tomorrow's plant agroscience.
+A distinctive feature of the program is its strong links with the plant biology research community in Montpellier, the largest in France, enabling a teaching approach that integrates research training.
+Training in fundamental or applied research is provided through a long compulsory internship at the end of the third year—rare in a bachelor's degree program—which equips students to prepare for their future after graduation.
+The presence in Montpellier of major plant biology research organizations (INRAE, CNRS, IRD, CIRAD), plant experimentation stations, and agroscience companies provides a large pool of potential internships suited to the career plans of most students.
+There is a large network of Master's and PhD students in the field of agrosciences at the Montpellier site.

 75%